-Atrial Fibrillation - Atrial Dysrhythmia.
+Atrial Fibrillation - Atrial Dysrhythmias.

-- Atrial Fibrillation occurs when multiple electrical impulses occur within within the atria.
+- Atrial Fibrillation occurs when multiple electrical impulses occur within the atria.
 This chaotic electrical activity results in a chaotic wave form between the QRS complexes.
 P waves are absent.
 They are replaced by lower case "f" waves.
 No P waves means there is no PR interval measurement.

 - This rapid electrical activity overwhelms the AV node causing impulses to enter the ventricular conduction system at irregular points.
 This results in irregular R to R intervals.

 - Not all fibrillatory waves are created equal.
 The "f" waves can be coarse (majority measure 3 mm or more) or can be fine (majority of waveforms measure less than 3 mm) to almost absent.
 Regardless always report your observations.
 Many times when a patient has "new onset" Atrial Fibrillation the patient will report with a heart rate of 160 bpm or more.

 - When a patient experiences A-fib, the atria are not contracting as they normally would.
 They are just quivering.
 This absence of contraction of the atria can result in a loss of cardiac output anywhere from 15 - 30% due to the absence of "atrial kick".
 This is why the heart rate is so high.
 The body is trying to maintain homeostasis.

 - It will be impossible to determine the atrial rate.
 You will only be able to analyze and report the ventricular rate.